 For a quick, weeknight meal, we like to plate our steak on a bed of sautéed spinach, top it with a spoonful of homemade marinara sauce, and add a slice or two of garlic bread on the side.

 - Marinated Strip Steaks with D.I.Y.
 Steak Sauce

 - Breakfast Flank Steak and Eggs with Guacamole

 - 3/4 cup dry breadcrumbs

-- Cut the steak into 4 equal size portions and season with salt and pepper.
-Using the tenderizing side of a meat mallet, pound on both sides until each piece is between 3/8 and 1/2-inch thick.
+- Cut the steak into 4 equal size portions and pound until each piece is between 1/4 and 3/8-inch thick.

-- Wipe out the pan and heat another tablespoon of olive oil along with the butter over medium-high heat.
-Add the steaks in a single layer and cook, turning several times, until the outsides are crisp and golden brown, about 4 minutes total for medium doneness.
-Transfer to a plate and cover loosely to keep warm.
+- Add the steaks in a single layer and cook, turning several times, until the outsides are crisp and golden brown, about 4 minutes total for medium doneness.

-- To serve, plate individual portions of sautéed spinach, top each with a piece of steak and spoon some tomato sauce over the top.
-Serve with Garlic Mashed Potatoes, pasta or garlic bread.
+- To serve, plate individual portions of sautéed spinach, top each with a piece of steak and spoon some marinara sauce over the top.